LLNL/shroud/docs/struct.rst

     var = class1()       !
 Allocate C++ class instance.

-When the constructor is wrapped the destructor should also be wrapper or some other method is provided to release the memory.
+When the constructor is wrapped the destructor should also be wrapper or some other method should be provided to release the memory.

 Some other type-bound precedures are created to allow the user to get and set the address of the C++ memory directly.